 The Osa Peninsula

 If you came to Costa Rica seeking wilderness and adventure, this is it.
 You'll find the country's most breathtaking scenery and most abundant wildlife on the Osa Peninsula, a third of which is protected by Corcovado National Park.
 You can hike into the park, take a boat, or fly in on a charter plane.
-Corcovado also works for day trips from nearby luxury nature lodges, most of which lie within private preserves that are home for much of the same wildlife you might see in the park.
+Corcovado also works for day trips from nearby luxury nature lodges, most of which lie within private preserves.
 And complementing the peninsula's lush forests and pristine beaches is the surrounding sea, with great fishing and some surfing.

 The Osa Peninsula at a Glance